Parallel Image Processing using the Accelerator: The Basics

 Finally, we need a way to generate image files from a dataset.
 Such a program may be visualised like this

-The program reads one line at a time from the
+The program reads one line at a time (but in all slices) from the

-columns, and writes the image data into files with corresponding
+filename columns, and writes the image data into files

 The program starts with a single process executing the

 function that sets up a new dataset writer object with three columns.